shvrma/lualike/README.md

 # lualike

-An interpreter with a syntax resembling Lua's one.
+An interpreter with a syntax resembling Lua's.

 There is a lot still to do.

-Not a serious product as I haven't take any Compiler Theory class.
+Not a serious product, as I haven't taken any Compiler Theory class.

-The main reason for this, besides the learning purpouse, is to provide much lighter alternative (for example without the corouutines support) with clean and modern C++ API.
+The main reason for this, besides the learning purpose, is to provide a much lighter alternative (for example, without the coroutines support) with a clean and modern C++ API.

+## Prerequisites

+- A C++23 compiler with module support (Clang 16+, MSVC 19+, GCC 14+)
+- CMake 3.28+ with Ninja (or another generator with modules enabled)
+- Git

+Note that the latest versions of GCC do not compile the project currently due to the frozen dependency.

 ## Usage